department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/sgli.md

 ### How do I apply for SGLI Disability Extension?

-You’ll need to apply for the Servicemembers’ Group Life Insurance Disability Extension (SGLI-DE).
+You’ll need to apply for the service members’ Group Life Insurance Disability Extension (SGLI-DE).

 To apply, fill out the SGLI Disability Extension Application and send it to the OSGLI address listed on the application. <br>
 [Download the SGLI Disability Extension Application](https://www.benefits.va.gov/INSURANCE/forms/SGLV_8715_ed2017-09.pdf).